 Prior to joining Mercury, Mr. Filicko was a senior project manager and implementation specialist for CCG Systems, Inc., providers of the FASTER Fleet Management Information System, where he successfully managed and performed implementation and fleet system installations for more than 35 city, county, state, and federal fleet operations.
 As a 20 year Army career veteran, he managed service and support operations for military based trade schools and field operations.
 Mr. Filicko has an A.A.S., Accounting, Thomas Nelson College, Hampton, VA.

 Steve Saltzgiver is a manager with Mercury Associates where he works with the firm’s public, private, and non-profit establishments with a focus on process improvement, cost reduction initiatives, and optimizing complex maintenance operations.
-He has held various fleet leadership roles, including leading diverse fleets of over 40,000 assets and annual operating budgets exceeding $1 billion dollars positions.
+He has held various fleet leadership roles, including leading diverse fleets of over 40,000 assets and annual operating budgets exceeding $1 billion dollars.
 Mr. Saltzgiver is recognized as a change advocate who has supervised the implementation of several fleet and ERP data systems.
 As an executive for two Fortune 500 companies and two sizable state fleet operations in Utah and Georgia, Mr. Saltzgiver has been recognized for achievements in data analysis, benchmarking for continuous improvement, fleet cost reductions, sustainable fleet planning, and telematics technology deployment.
 He has taught workshops and best practice seminars on a wide array of topics throughout the U.S., Canada, and Europe.

-Active in several professional fleet organizations, Mr. Saltzgiver served in various leadership positions, including for NAFA Fleet Management Association (currently serves on the Board of Trustees), Rocky Mountain Fleet Management Association, and National Conference of State Fleet Administrators where he served as executive director and president.
+Active in several professional fleet organizations, Mr. Saltzgiver served in various leadership positions, including for NAFA Fleet Management Association (currently serves on the Board of Trustees), Rocky Mountain Fleet Management Association, and National Conference of State Fleet Administrators (NCSFA) where he served as executive director and president.
 He is widely quoted in industry publications and has collaborated on numerous articles.
 Mr. Saltzgiver is the recipient of the 2017 Legendary Lifetime Achievement Award by the Government Fleet Expo.
-Other recognition includes inductee into the 2017 Government Fleet Hall of Fame, the NCSFA Distinguished Service Award, and 2015 Fleet Technology Expo Sustainable Fleet of the Year award.
+Other recognition includes inductee into the 2017 Government Fleet Hall of Fame, the NCSFA Distinguished Service Award and 2015 Fleet Technology Sustainable Fleet of the Year award.
 He earned his Masters of Arts Organizational Management at University of Phoenix and is a Certified Automotive Fleet Specialist (CAFS).